is the cognitive

 without reading.
 Get off your knees and start reading.

-You have unlimited potential, use it or lose it.
+You have unlimited potential, you either use it or lose it.
 It's

 like being in the